geudde/attic-chest/pages/02.season-1/05.meeting-05/05.denman-2/docs.md

 <div class="author">Miss Porden</div>

-At Midnight’s solemn hour I chose
+At midnight’s solemn hour I chose
-Your promised Verses to compose
+Your promised verses to compose
 So kneeling near the Attic Chest
-I thus the sacred Nine addrest
+I thus the sacred Nine addressed

-Daughters of Memory, attend,
+Daughters of memory, attend,
 And me your suppliant befriend,
 If in early years I paid,
 Homage to each tuneful maid,
-If my rude and Childish Lays
+If my rude and childish lays
 Then were honoured with your praise
 If, as years increase, to you
 Still I bend with reverence due;
-Whether in Arcadian Bowers,
+Whether in Arcadian bowers,
 Now you braid your locks with flowers
-Or in Academic shades
+Or in academic shades
 Or in Tempe’s lucid glades
-Now you sing of Beauty’s charms
+Now you sing of beauty’s charms
 Love’s delights, and feats of arms

 Or — but why my call prolong?
 Arise, inspiring power of song,
-Erato rise, they Lyric strains
+Erato rise, they lyric strains
 Impart — nor think my soul disdains,
 Calliope they nobler line
 No! sweet Empress of the Nine!
 I in some maturer time,
-May bid thee raise the Epic Rhymes;
+May bid thee raise the epic rhymes;
-But they Sister’s lighter treasures
+But they sister’s lighter treasures
 Now diffused in sprightly measures,
 Best will suit my humbler strain,
 But alas!
 I sue in vain,